tthompson082/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are the various events and potential outcomes to those events in your app.
+Actions will usually have 3 conditions, a starting phase, a success, and a failure.
+They will perform various actions based on what the outcome is.
+These actions are then passed to the reducers.
+Reducers are where changes to the store (state) happen.
+Their job is to modify the store as is necessary based on the action type sent to them.
+The store is where all the state for the app is stored.
+It is known as a 'single source of truth' because it is the one place that app data should be stored.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is state that the whole application needs and has access to, whereas Component state is state that only one specific component or component tree has access to.
+They both have their uses.
+For example Application state is used for data that the whole app needs, such as user information when a user logs onto a website.
+Component state is very useful for UI state, such as updating what is shown in an input field.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk allows developers to pass in functions to their action-creators where they usually have to pass objects.
+This allows for them to perform asynchronous actions, such as an API call with Axios.
+It changes action creators by allowing for the developer to pass in functions rather than objects and then dispatch them themselves.

 ## Project Set Up